 It comes to a point that I ask myself, what the heck am I doing to help the world to be a better place?
 Is it really possible to change the world?
 Can I really do something?

 Individually, I am doing the best I can.
 I am a vegan, so at least I know that I do not contribute to the fishing industry.
 I know many divers who dive into the deep blue, take photos of the corals, admire the ocean and the life underwater and yet eat fish for dinner.
 Are you one of them?
 I know many nature lovers, hikers, who hugs the trees, feed the cats on the street, owns a dog yet eat the chicken for lunch.
-Yeah, we are kind of hypocrite and if I tell these things to anyone’s face, I can be seen as a threat so generally I only do small comments and shut my mouth to do not make people feel guilty.
+Yeah, we are kind of hypocrite and if I tell these things to anyone’s face, I can easily become a wiseacr.
+Therefore, generally I only do small comments and shut my mouth to do not make people feel guilty.
 Don’t get me wrong you are all wonderful people, but I have to make you uncomfortable for a second here.
 This is how it works.
-I will make myself uncomfortable throughout this post, so it is quite fair in my opinion.
+I will make myself uncomfortable throughout this post, so it is quite fair to do the same to you in my opinion.

 Politically, I am not bad also.
 I support several organizations both national and international.
-We buy gifts from these organizations to support them, I ask to get gifts as a donation to these organizations, we are members and pay membership fees for some and so on.
+We buy birthday gifts to friends/family members from these organizations to support them.
+I ask to get gifts as a donation to these organizations.
+We are members and pay membership fees for some and so on.
 I know people sharing posts here there but not giving 10 euros for the cause.
 I know they care somehow and want all to know how important the threat is but then again, it is not as important as many other things so it stops after pressing the share button.